maitesin/mtga/README.md

 # mtga
-mtga (Magic the Gathering Admin) is a tool to manage my MtG collection and keep track of it
+Magic the Gathering Admin (mtga) is a tool to manage my MtG collection and keep track of it